Are you looking for the best beers of 2020? Are you looking for the best English…

 - Cool design that looks good in most interior settings

-Although there are a few companies that specialize in making commercial draft systems for home use, you could always go the DIY route if you want to flex in front of friends or save a couple of hundred bucks.
+Although there are a few companies that specialize in making commercial kegerators or draft systems for home use, you could always go the DIY route if you want to flex in front of friends or save a couple of hundred bucks.
 The process is rather easy to follow, and we’ve even found a nice little step by step guide you can check out here.
 Only do this when you’ve got some free time on your hands!